twg/formatted_form/README.md

 ### So your Glyphicons aren't working?

-The problem is that `bootstrap.css` is referencing the glyphicon images in a folder that doe not exist in Rails
+The problem is that `bootstrap.css` is referencing the glyphicon images in a folder that doesn't exist in Rails .

 ```css
 background-image: url("../img/glyphicons-halflings.png");
 ```

-To fix this just override the original CSS in a new file, and if you use [SASS](http://sass-lang.com) you'll get the added benefit of making proper use of the asset pipeline with the `image-url` method.
+To fix this just override the original CSS in a new file and point it to the right folder.

-Here's an example of `bootstrap_overides.scss` file:
+If you use [SASS](http://sass-lang.com) you'll get the added benefit of making proper use of the asset pipeline with the `image-url` method.
+Here's an example of how a `bootstrap_overides.scss` file might look like:

 ```css
 [class^="icon-"],